Jean-Pierre Escalettes

-Jean-Pierre Escalettes (born 29 May 1935 in Béziers) is the former president of the French Football Federation having served in the role from 12 February 2005 to 2 July 2010.
+Jean Pierre Edmond Escalettes (born 29 May 1935), known as Jean-Pierre Escalettes, is the former president of the French Football Federation having served in the role from 12 February 2005 to 2 July 2010.
 He was awarded the presidency after winning the ball with 92.56% of the vote.
 On 28 June 2010, Escalettes announced his resignation from his position effective 2 July.

 Career

 Escalettes is a former football player having played university football at the University of Bordeaux and for AC Ribérac at amateur level.
 He later had a two-year stint at the University of Bristol where he studied English.
 Escalettes taught the language, as a professor, at a local university in Ribérac.
 While teaching, he also served as the secretary general, player, and coach of local club AC Ribérac.
 Escalettes rose through the ranks of the country's footballing hierarchy first serving as district president of Dordogne.
 In 1981, he moved up to the regional level after being appointed the president and general secretary of the Ligue d'Aquitaine.
 In 1985, Escalettes joined the French Football Federation becoming a member of the organization's Federal Council.
 Five years later, he was appointed the Secretary General.
 In 1995, he was named as the president of the newly created Conseil National du Football Amateur (National Council of Amateur Football).
 In 2000, the council changed its name to Ligue Fédérale du Football Amateur (Federal League of Amateur Football).
 Escalettes served as president until 8 January 2005.
 A month later, he was named president of the French Football Federation replacing Claude Simonet.